nsursock/crackingdacode-node18/src/blog/magnificent-incident.md

 With the discovery of a code through music and free association, I hold hope that we can reverse the persistent desire to alter a Middle East that, despite its flaws including numerous dictatorial regimes, maintained a certain stability.

-## You can thrive with power dynamics, or perish from them
+## You Can Thrive With Power Dynamics, or Perish From Them

 <aside class="md:-ml-56 md:float-left w-full md:w-2/3 md:px-8">
   <img x-intersect.once.ratio-0="$el.src = $el.dataset.src" class="rounded-lg" alt="man smash the ground" data-src="https://images.unsplash.com/photo-1519741347686-c1e0aadf4611?auto=format&fit=crop&q=80&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&w=800&h=600">